-J. Bonnie Newman is chancellor emeritus of the Community College System of New Hampshire.
-Previously, she served as the interim president of the University of New Hampshire, executive dean at Harvard University’s John F. Kennedy School of Government and as assistant to the President of the United States for management and administration for President George H.W.
+Jane E. “Bonnie” Newman is chancellor emeritus of the Community College System of New Hampshire.
+Previously, she served as the interim president of the University of New Hampshire, executive dean at Harvard University’s John F. Kennedy School of Government and as assistant to the president of the United States for management and administration for President George H.W.
 Bush.
-During the administration of President Ronald Reagan, Ms. Newman served as the assistant secretary of commerce for economic development and as associate director of the office of presidential personnel at the White House.
+During the administration of President Ronald Reagan, Bonnie served as the assistant secretary of commerce for economic development and as associate director of the office of presidential personnel at the White House.

-Currently a director of Exeter Trust Company, she is a former trustee at Exeter Hospital and was a founding director at the Lumina Foundation for Education.
-She served as chairman of the U.S. Naval Academy Board of Visitors and as vice chair of the New Hampshire Charitable Foundation.
+Currently a director of Exeter Trust Company, she is a former trustee at Exeter Hospital, was a founding director of the Lumina Foundation for Education and was vice chair of the New Hampshire Charitable Foundation.
+She served as chairman of the U.S. Naval Academy Board of Visitors and is a former director of NYNEX Corporation and Markem Corporation.

 Our camaraderie and team sentiment is rooted in our family history.
 There are more than a century of lessons learned incorporated into everything we do.
 We’ve built and developed millions of square feet of facilities throughout the United States and internationally.
 This history gives us the insight and experience necessary to deliver maximum value in all construction and real estate development projects for clients.